 2018 “Norma Elia Cantú’s Canícula (1997) and Gloria Anzaldúa’s Borderlands, La Frontera (1987) in a Multi-Ethnic Literature Classroom.
 Teaching Mexicana and Chicana Writers of the Twentieth Century.”
 MLA Options for Teaching, Ed.
 Elizabeth C. Martinez.

-2018 “Mothers, Daughters, the Stories they Tell and Creating Spaces of Chicana Empowerment in Barbara Renaud González’s Golondrina, Why Did You Leave Me?(2009)” Label Me Latina/o: Journal of Twentieth and Twenty-First Centuries Latino Literary Production.
+2018 “The Fourth Choice:” Forging the Future of Chicanx Mother/Daughter Relationships through Storytelling and The Path of Conocimiento in Erika Sánchez’s I’m Not Your Perfect Mexican Daughter and Barbara Renaud González’s Golondrina, why did You Leave Me?, Label Me Latina/o: Journal of Twentieth and Twenty-First Centuries Latino Literary Production.
 Eds.
 Michele Shaul and Kathryn Quinn-Sánchez

 2016 “In/civilities of the American Classroom: A Clash between a Chicana Teacher and an Anglocentric School System” El Mundo Zurdo 5: Selected Works from the Meetings of the Society for the Study of Gloria Anzaldúa 2015.
 San Francisco, CA: Aunt Lute Books.